confianceai/Welding-Quality-Detection-Challenge/documentation/index.md

 <br>
 <br>

+Each image is considered to have only one welding present on it.
+You may see a secondary welding area on background of some images.
+In those cases, the considered welding for the image is always the main welding present on the foreground.

 ### Unbalanced Dataset

 The dataset is highly imbalanced, with **98% of samples labeled as OK** and only **2% as KO** (defective).
 It is also slightly imbalanced between weld types: